gokulkrishh/gokul.site/src/pages/posts/2019/year-end-review/index.md

 ### Git streaks

-Once my wise [friend](https://twitter.com/gnumanth) and fellow GDE told me that git streaks are just gimmicky and all it does is put stress on you and that he stopped doing it.
+Once my wise friend [Hemanth](https://twitter.com/gnumanth) and fellow GDE told me that git streaks are just gimmicky and all it does is put stress on you and that he stopped doing it.
 I wanted to stop as well and take breaks whenever I can and I need to.

 Hence my streaks look like this.

 <p><img style="margin-top: 30px;margin-bottom: 30px;" src="./2019-git-streaks.png" alt="Git Streaks 2019" /></p>

 But now looking back I took a lot of breaks 🙄😆 and feel great about it.

 ### Newsletter